VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 This study has several limitations. {\bf First}, the design of VulDeeLocator focuses on detecting vulnerabilities in C source programs because (i) we want to demonstrate the feasibility of VulDeeLocator and (ii) the tools we leverage happen to support C. Extending VulDeeLocator to accommodate other programming languages is an interesting future work. {\bf Second}, VulDeeLocator requires to compile program source code into intermediate code, and cannot be used when a program source code cannot be compiled. {\bf Third}, the four kinds of vulnerability syntax characteristics used by VulDeeLocator can cover 98.3\% of vulnerable programs collected from NVD and SARD.
 This 98.3\% coverage should be used with caution because (i) for the NVD data, we only use the lines of code that are deleted or moved in a diff file as the location of a vulnerability (i.e., we did not consider those vulnerabilities whose diff files only involve line additions), and (ii) the SARD data may not be representative of real-world software products.
 It is an open problem to identify more complete vulnerability syntax characteristics. {\bf Fourth}, our case study uses BRNN-vdl to instantiate VulDeeLocator to demonstrate feasibility.
-Tailored neural networks need to be designed for vulnerability detection purposes. {\bf Fifth}, we can partly explain the effectiveness of VulDeeLocator, but much more research needs to be done in this direction of {\em explainability}.
+Tailored neural networks need to be designed for vulnerability detection purposes. {\bf Fifth}, VulDeeLocator, as a static vulnerability detector, cannot accurately detect vulnerabilities that depend on dynamic information during program running. {\bf Sixth}, we can partly explain the effectiveness of VulDeeLocator, but much more research needs to be done in this direction of {\em explainability}.